Health Care Costs and Bankruptcy: Medical Debt Still Strains American Families

 Turning Medical Debt Into More Debt

-So, if you are facing overwhelming medical bills that you cannot possibly afford to pay, you are clearly not alone.
-Bankruptcy may indeed be the best (and perhaps only) way to address the situation.
+So, if you are facing overwhelming medical bills that you cannot afford to pay, you are clearly not alone.
+Bankruptcy may be one option for dealing with medical debt and other unsecured debt, but it is not the right solution for everyone and the rules depend on your specific circumstances.
+A bankruptcy discharge can relieve a debtor from personal liability for certain debts, but there are exceptions, and you should speak with a competent bankruptcy lawyer before deciding what to do.
 As a consumer bankruptcy lawyer, I have helped many families over the years get the peace of mind (and stress relief) they deserve when faced with overwhelming debts they couldn’t possibly pay out of their household budget.
 And whether you consult with our firm or another competent and reputable consumer bankruptcy lawyer, you owe it to yourself and your family to get the help you need.
 You may be surprised just how good life can be without the crushing pressures of debt.

 Share This Page